adambonsu/selenium-ruby-net-read-timeout/README.md

 ## To do
+* Increase timeout to 120 and retries Net::ReadTimeout (Net::ReadTimeout) Selenium Ruby
+* Add the selenium driver desired capabilities Getting Net::ReadTimeout: visiting a website in Ruby Capybara Cucumber
-* remove/manipulate capybara config settings (https://www.kloia.com/blog/using-capybara-effectively-with-8-useful-configuration-parameters)
+* remove/manipulate capybara config settings
-* use latest version of ruby
 * create a selenium solution to replace capybara
 * seek alternatives to capybara (NB: site_prism is "A Page Object Model DSL for Capybara")
   * Selenium: https://alternativeto.net/software/capybara/